 Credit risk refers to the risk that the counterparties do not perform their obligations based on the contractual terms, resulting in the risk of financial loss.
-The Company's credit risk arises from operating activities (mainly accounts receivable and notes) and financial activities (mainly cash in banks and various financial instruments).
+The Group's credit risk arises from operating activities (mainly accounts receivable and notes) and financial activities (mainly

-Each business unit manages customer credit risk in compliance with the Company's policies, procedures, and controls on customer credit risk.
-The credit risk assessment of all customers takes into account the customer's financial status, ratings from credit rating agencies, past historical transaction experience, current economic environment, the Company's internal rating criteria, and other factors.
+Each business unit manages customer credit risk in compliance with the Group's policies, procedures, and controls on customer credit risk.
+The credit risk assessment of all customers takes into account the customer's financial status, ratings from credit rating agencies, past historical transaction experience, current economic environment, the Group's internal rating criteria, and other factors.
 In addition, the Group also uses certain credit enhancement instruments (such as unearned sales revenue, or insurance) when appropriate to reduce the credit risk of specific customers.